 People with an Enneagram type three personality tend to be ambitious, adaptable, and enthusiastic in their behavior.
 They are driven and love to set and accomplish goals.
 They tend to adjust their roles, actions, and expressions to every setting or people-group in order to best fit each environment.

 Type 3 Personality Traits

 Enneagram type threes fear failure and worthlessness.
-They believe, perhaps subconsciously, that in order to be worthy, they must succeed, or at least be perceived as successful.
+They hold a subconscious belief that in order to be worthy, they must succeed, or at least be perceived as successful.

 Their basic desire is to feel valued and accepted.
-They usually express this by seeking attention and success to earn validation or praise from those around them.
+They tend to seek accomplishment and admiration, usually expressing this by setting big goals and doing what it takes to succeed in order to earn validation or praise from those around them.

 Performers defend themselves by adapting to fit different settings, which can eventually lead to playing a character rather than being themselves.

-In summary, Enneagram 3 personality types tend to...
+In summary, Enneagram Type 3 personalities tend to...